8 examples of powerful data storytelling

 Over the last five years, we’ve seen an explosion in excellent data storytelling.

 A big part of this story has been the rise of data journalism.
-But we’ve also seen data storytelling from content teams across brands, NGOs, universities, and more.
+However, data storytelling has also found its way into content teams across various sectors, including brands, NGOs, universities, and more

 What is data storytelling?